-Taking my family’s words to heart, I decided not to listen to anything my father said.
+Taking my family’s words to heart, I decided they were right: it was best to ignore what my father said.
 Instead of seeking his approval, I sought it from other family members.
 And, for the most part, I gained that approval.
 I followed the rules, made good grades, said my prayers, and did the exact opposite of Vader.

 Until I didn’t.